 Here, I contend that our view accounts for meaningful work insofar as it fosters good-contributing agency.
 Contributing to value is intentionally left open—human and/or animal interests count.
-Animals could meaningfully sacrifice their own good for the good of humans or other animals (we mention, for example, rescue animals, animals in war and seeing-eye dogs).
+Animals could meaningfully sacrifice their own good for the good of humans or other animals (we mention, for example, rescue animals, animals in war, and seeing-eye dogs).
 In fact, our account itself does not preclude work as construed by Porcher from conferring meaning onto human and animal’s actions.
 Work on the farm, tourism, security, and search and rescue work all contribute to some good, and they all rely to some extent on animals’ agency.
 Porcher and I agree that work should be meaningful and that, when it is, it can be valuable.

 Yet severe constraints exerted to make animals work compromise their agency, hence the meaning of their actions.
 The account of meaning I introduced, to the extent that it involves agency, thus leaves little room for exploitative work.
 Moreover, if we supplement it with an account of justice, the requirements of just work (see the previous section) preclude the type of work that would thwart animals’ flourishing in the service of human interests.
-In the paper, we considered novel research practices to better promote meaning in the lives of animal subjects (Purves and Delon 2018: 336).
-In contrast with standard biomedical practice, Marino and Frohoff (2011) have described nascent ‘interspecies collaborative research’ (ICR) for working with cetaceans: ‘possibilities for studying free-ranging cetaceans who initiate close proximity and even sociable interactions with humans … providing unique scientific opportunities for an era of less-invasive cetacean research’ (2011: 4).
+In the chapter, we considered novel research practices to better promote meaning in the lives of animal subjects (Purves and Delon 2018: 336).
+In contrast with standard biomedical practice, Marino and Frohoff have described nascent ‘interspecies collaborative research’ (ICR) for working with cetaceans: ‘possibilities for studying free-ranging cetaceans who initiate close proximity and even sociable interactions with humans . . . providing unique scientific opportunities for an era of less-invasive cetacean research’ (2011: 4).
 Whether or not research qualifies as work, ‘ICR holds the potential to yield valuable results for researchers (and cetaceans) while accommodating the complex psychological and social needs and preferences of animals’ (Purves and Delon 2018: 336).
 Varner’s ‘domesticated partnerships’ and Donaldson and Kymlicka’s intentional-community sanctuaries could generate meaning in similar ways.

 In contrast, exploitative work undermines opportunities for meaning by preventing animals from doing things that matter to them by themselves.
 Unjust labour can curtail the sort of basic agency that matters for meaning, thereby undermining the material conditions constitutive of a good life—if meaning is part of a good life.
-When control is pervasive, as it is in work driven by economic considerations, such that animals depend on their captors for their basic needs, whatever agency they have is left may be insufficient for meaning.
-Animals on farms, industrial and sometimes ‘humane’ and ‘organic’ alike, do not merely suffer, physically and psychologically, from pain, stress, boredom and anxiety; they’re deprived of opportunities to exercise agency.
+When control is pervasive, as it is in work driven by economic considerations, such that animals depend on their captors for their basic needs, whatever agency they have left may be insufficient for meaning.
+Animals on farms, industrial and sometimes ‘humane’ and ‘organic’ alike, do not merely suffer, physically and psychologically, from pain, stress, boredom, and anxiety; they’re deprived of opportunities to exercise agency.
 Again, Porcher is not defending this kind of unjust labour.
 But we need to take the question seriously: What are acceptable constraints on animal agency from the standpoint of meaning?

 For meaning is something that matters to an animal’s well-being beyond the bare satisfaction of needs.
-Indeed, recent research in motivation psychology argues for a richer model of the ‘good life’ (the Effective Organization of Motives or Effectiveness Theory of Motivation) as requiring truth, control, and value motives to work together effectively ((Franks and Higgins 2012).
+Indeed, recent research in motivation psychology argues for a richer model of the ‘good life’ (the Effective Organization of Motives or Effectiveness Theory of Motivation) as requiring truth, control, and value motives to work together effectively (Franks and Higgins 2012).
 Animals are motivated to act ‘beyond a motivation for adequate nutrition and safety (value motivation)’.
 They are ‘also motivated to manage their environment (control motivation) and to learn about it (truth motivation)’ (Franks and Higgins 2012: 165) These features contribute to meaning in their lives and, the authors argue, are relevant to questions of human and animal well-being.